sheredom/hashmap.h/README.md

 - Changed the API to take string slices (pointer & length) instead of null terminated strings.
 - Did a pass to clean up the comments and function signatures.
+- Added second iterator, tests and documentation by Samuel D. Crow

 ## License